IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-bar.md

 ---
-title: $PlatformShort$ Bar Chart | Data Visualization | Infragistics
+title: $PlatformShort$ Bar Charts and Graphs | $ProductName$
-_description: Infragistics' $PlatformShort$ Bar Chart
+_description: $PlatformShort$ Bar Charts are among the most common category chart types used to quickly compare frequency, count, total, or average of data in different categories.
+Try for FREE.
 _keywords: $PlatformShort$ Charts, Bar Chart, Infragistics
 mentionedTypes: ["XamDataChart"]
 ---